Last Updated on May 15, 2023

 Every invoice factoring company structures a deal a little differently, so it’s often difficult to compare proposals.
 By focusing on a few key aspects of invoice factoring agreements, we aim to help business owners make better, more informed financing decisions.
-We’ll be taking a closer look at four important areas of an invoice factoring agreement: exit terms, float, fee structure and notice of assignment.
+We’ll be taking a closer look at four important areas of an invoice factoring agreement: exit terms, float, invoice factoring costs and notice of assignment.

 “Float” tops the list of often unnoticed or misunderstood variables affecting the true cost of an invoice factoring arrangement.
 In fact, float days combined with common factoring pricing structures can increase your financing costs by more than 40%.

 What is Invoice Factoring Float?